 Today we commemorate the anniversary of the UK release of Unfinished Music No. 1: Two Virgins – the first artistic collaboration between John and Yoko – for whom, as the Romeo and Juliet of their time, no surnames are required.
 Eighteen months after their legendary meeting at the Indica Gallery, their relationship was finally consummated one equally legendary night in May ’68 when their respective spouses were abroad.
 As John recalled, “She came to the house and I didn’t know what to do; so we went upstairs to my studio and I played her all the tapes that I’d made, all this far-out stuff, some comedy stuff, and some electronic music.
 There were very few people I could play those tapes to.
 She was suitably impressed, and then she said, ‘Well, let’s make one ourselves,’ so we made Two Virgins.
 It was midnight when we started, and then we made love at dawn.
 It was very beautiful.”
-And so, the henceforth-inseparable couple declared their higher love to the world by releasing the avant-garde soundtrack to what is possibly the most extraordinary “first date” ever.
+And so it came to pass that the super-couple chose to declare their Higher Love to the world by releasing the avant-garde soundtrack to what is possibly the most extraordinary “first date” ever.
 It didn’t matter that the music was unlistenable and nobody bought it.
-Because the infamous Two Virgins cover, a full-frontal nude portrait of Beatle John and his freaky new Japanese girlfriend, was nothing less than a revolutionary act.
+Because the infamous Two Virgins cover, a full-frontal nude portrait of Beatle John and his freaky new Japanese girlfriend, was a revolutionary statement.
 As John Sinclair wrote at the time, “It’s a pure social act above and beyond any music industry bullshit, and it was a daring move indeed.
 The phoney ‘nice-guy’, ‘boy-next-door’ image of the hungry early Beatles is smashed to smithereens, and the repressive effect of that kind of brainwashing gets totally reversed with one little photograph.”